deependersingla/deep_trader/README.md

 One Point to note, the code inside tensor-reinforcement is the latest code and you should be reading/running if you are interested in project.
 Leave other directories, I am not working on them for now<br>.
 To read my thought journal during ongoing development https://github.com/deependersingla/deep_trader/blob/master/deep_thoughts.md <br>

+Before this I have used RL here: http://somedeepthoughtsblog.tumblr.com/post/134793589864/maths-versus-computation

 If you are working on ML on stocks investing/trading and wish to collaborate please feel free to email me deepender281190@gmail.com

 #Steps to reproduce DQN